mhmunter/FriendComments/README.md

 ## Discription:
-- A backend program that will add and delete users friends, and comments.
+- A backend program that will add and delete and update users friends, and thoughts or comments.

 ## **Usage**
 <ol>
  <li> click on install link</li>
 <li>then open zip file, or view file</li>
-<li> click on view file raw to watch vedio</li>
+<li> click on Link to watch install vedio</li>

  </ol>